 - Visit the Cold War Submarine Memorial at Patriots Point.

-FAQ about Finding a Place to Stay in Charleston
+FAQs about the Best Places to Stay in Charleston

 Here’s what people usually ask us about the areas of Charleston and where to stay.